Creamy Poblano Shrimp Eggs Benedict Recipe

 Step One - take a large skillet and add 2" of water (do NOT add salt) and bring it to nearly a boil.
 Some people say that by adding a little white vinegar that it will help the whites coagulate better.
 They are correct, but I find it generally unnecessary.
 You'll know it's ready when the bottom of the water is covered in bubbles and there's beginning to be movement but it's not quite boiling yet.

-Spte Two - crack the eggs individually into a wine glass and stir the water so that it is rotating around the pan and then gently dip the wine glass into the water and let the egg slide out into the water.
-If might take a little bit of practice, but if you do this properly the result should be that you have an intact yolk with the whites wrapped around the yolk.
+Spte Two - crack the eggs individually into a wine glass and stir the water so that it rotates around the pan.
+Then gently dip the wine glass into the water and let the egg slide out into the water.
+It might take a little bit of practice, but if you do this properly, the result should be that you have an intact yolk with the whites wrapped around the yolk.
 Repeat this process as needed and do so into a clockwise rotation so you know when the eggs need to be removed.

 Step Three - after about 2-3 minutes (depending on altitude, size of egg, and preferred "doneness"), retrieve the egg using a slotted spoon or slotted spatula so that it can drain slightly before serving it.
 At this point, you might want to place it on a towel to absorb extra moisture before serving.
 Similarly, you might want to trim the wispy edges off of the egg with a knife or kitchen shears.

 Now you've got a perfect poached egg and it's really not that complicated.
-Plus, when cooking it this way you'll actually be eating more healthy since there's no butter or oil needed like when you fry it in the pan.
+Plus, when cooking it this way, you'll actually be eating healthier since there's no butter or oil needed, like when you fry it in the pan.
 That's for another story though ... this eggs benedict recipe is delicious, but it's anything but healthy for you!

 You'll love this Creamy Poblano Shrimp Eggs Benedict Recipe